DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 This separation is also a good stepping stone to more advanced release-strategies like A/B testing and staged/gradual roll out.
-It's usually achived with feature flags.
+It's usually achieved with feature flags.
 But there are some drawbacks as always.
 A feature flag system can become very complex and it's hard to test all different combinations of flags.